OpenSourceEconomics/grmpy/README.md

 ```
 import grmpy

-# Specify the initilaization file you want to use, e.g.
+# Specify the initilaization file you want to use, e.g.:
 init_file = "ProjectFiles/estimation.yml"

 # Parametric Normal Model